liferay/liferay-docs/develop/tutorials/articles/themes/layout-template-project-files-and-variables.markdown

  $portletDisplay | com.liferay.portal.theme.PortletDisplay | [Javadoc](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/theme/PortletDisplay.html) |
 ---

-Now you have a better understanding of the files and variables available to you for layout templates!
+Now you have a better understanding of the variables available to you for your layout templates!